-- Members are appointed by the Council, and the chair is selected by the Council. - Membership is based on a skills matrix that includes current clinical expertise, experience in wide-scale implementation and thorough knowledge of and experience with the Ontario health care system. - The Committee will be made up of no fewer than 16 and no more than 22 members. - Members may be nominated by organizations, but do not serve as representatives of those organizations. - Members are appointed as individuals for terms of three years.
+- Members are appointed as individuals for terms of up to three years.
 Following each term, a review occurs.
-Member terms may be renewed twice, for a maximum term of office of nine years. - Members are appointed on the basis of their nomination and on their individual skills, knowledge and expertise; they holds their appointments at the discretion of the Council. - Members may resign from the Committee by presenting a letter stating their intention to resign to the Chair at least four weeks prior to the date of resignation. - The Council will consider appointments to vacancies, as appropriate. - The Council retains the discretion to terminate a member's appointment to the Committee at any time and for whatever reason.
+Member terms may be renewed twice, for a maximum term of office of nine years. - Members may resign from the Committee by presenting a letter stating their intention to resign to the Chair at least four weeks prior to the date of resignation. - The Council will consider appointments to vacancies, as appropriate. - The Council retains the discretion to terminate a member's appointment to the Committee at any time and for whatever reason.